akashdiwakar565667-hub/akashdiwakar.github.io/README.md

-# 🎮 Stick Hero Game

-A fun browser-based Stick Hero game built using HTML, CSS, and JavaScript.
+A website that show you TV show, Movies, built using HTML, CSS, and JavaScript.

 ## 🚀 Features
 - 🎯 Perfect hit system
-- 🏆 Leaderboard (Top scores saved)
+- 🏆Best quality
-- 🎨 Multiple character skins
+- 🎨 Multiple shows and movies
-- 🧍 Animated stickman character
+- 🧍 Animated buttons and more
 - 📱 Mobile + PC support

-## ▶️ Play Game
+## ▶️ My work
 Click here to play:
 https://akashdiwakar565667-hub.github.io

-## 🕹️ How to Play
-- Hold click/touch to grow the stick
-- Release to drop the stick
-- Walk to the next platform
-- Don’t fall 😅

 ## 🛠️ Tech Used
 - HTML
 - CSS
 - JavaScript

-## 💡 Future Ideas
-- Online leaderboard 🌐
-- Sound effects 🔊
-- New skins 🎨
+## i need to learn how api work

 ---